Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 1 Desember 2025 03.30.11 UTC
+- WIB: Senin, 1 Desember 2025 04.24.45 UTC
-- WITA: Senin, 1 Desember 2025 04.30.11 UTC
+- WITA: Senin, 1 Desember 2025 05.24.45 UTC
-- WIT: Senin, 1 Desember 2025 05.30.11 UTC
+- WIT: Senin, 1 Desember 2025 06.24.45 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: inspirational
+Kategori: technology